todthomson/intro-to-linux-dotnetcore-docker/Step1.md

 ## Creating the new VM

-1. CLick __New__ in VirtualBox to begin the process of creating your new VM.
+1. Click __New__ in VirtualBox to begin the process of creating your new VM.

 2. Give your VM a __name__ (e.g. Ubuntu), select __type__ _Linux_, __version__ _Ubuntu (64-bit)_ and then click __continue__.